 - Pick out décor that works within this colour concept e.g. champagne, gold or silver coloured candle holders; cream, coffee or blush coloured candles.
 This delicate blend will create a nice flow along the tabletops giving your guests more to take in and admire.

+Working outside of the monochromatic or two tone colour scheme also succeeds in easing some of the decision making dilemmas, such as which flowers you need to choose for your tablescape that will best match your bridesmaid dresses.
 You will also find that you will be able to give your tables a much fuller look with a lot less decoration.
 Consider it a colourful budget friendly illusion but hey, it works.